Taraxa-project/tara-erc20/README.md

 ### Contract Details

 The signature contains the address of the participant, the number of tokens and a nonce.
-The contracts uses `ecrecover` to verify that the signature was signed by our trusted account.
+The contract uses `ecrecover` to verify that the signature was created by our trusted account.

 If the signature is valid, the contract will transfer the tokens from a Taraxa owned wallet to the participant.